Hello ISA members! Join us on zoom on September 23:

 WHEN: Wednesday, September 23 at 11:00am PST (Los Angeles time)

-There is a limit space, so it is a first-come, first-served situation.
+There is limited space, so it is a first-come, first-served situation.
 Log in details will be sent via email to confirmed attendees before the webinar begins, but you will also receive a notification email after registering for this event.

 If you RSVP, we do expect you to attend, as it will take a spot away from other interested writers.
 So we suggest making it a priority to jump on at 11:00 am PST and take advantage of this event.